mlehotay/ier/IER/IER-art.md

 Instrumental meaning answers:

-> *What should I do?*
+> *What must be done next?*

-Art suspends this question and instead asks:
+Art often suspends that demand and instead explores:

-> *What could coherence feel like here?*
+> *What coherent constraint organization could exist here?*

-This suspension is **constraint exploration without commitment**, not escapism.
+This is not escapism.
+It is **constraint exploration without immediate commitment**—a temporary reorganization of the system’s resolution obligations.

 ---

-## **7. Failed Art and Failure Modes**
+## **7. Failure Modes and “Failed Art”**

-IER provides a principled account of **failed art** without appealing to taste, expertise, or authority.
+IER gives a principled account of “failed art” without appealing to authority, expertise, or intrinsic value essences.

-Art fails when it **does not successfully function as a constraint attractor** for a given UEF.
+Art fails (for a given UEF) when it does not successfully function as a **constraint attractor**.

 ---